Passport to English Logo

 Question Words

-If you want to make a question in which a question word (word from the list above) replaces the subject of the sentence, don't change the order of the words in the sentence.
-The subject is the person or thing that does the action of the verb (It usually comes before the verb).
+If the question word (from the list above) replaces the subject of the sentence, you don't change the word order.
+The subject is the person or thing that performs the action of the verb (it usually comes before the verb).

 Question